merriam/nonogram-samples/README.md

 This project aspires to provide a free and easy to use set of Nonogram puzzles to test algorithms.
 As consensus arises, the puzzles will also include difficulty rankings.

-This project also hopes to be an exercise in Documentation Driven Development, where emphasis is on clear and concise documentation in advance of code.
-Having practiced a dozen different methods of developing code, I am experimenting with this method.
-Granted, this project will have little executable code.
+This project also hopes to be an exercise in Documentation Driven Development.
+I ran across this methodology from [Daniele Procida's talk a PyCon](https://www.youtube.com/watch?v=bQSR1UpUdFQ) and am experimenting with this method.
+Granted, this project will has little executable code.

 # Tutorial